 Hollywood is considered to be the oldest film industry, being the place where the earliest film studios and production companies emerged.
-It is considered the birthplace of several cinema genres like drama, action, comedy, musical, and war epic.
+It is considered the birthplace of cinema genres like drama, action, comedy, musical, and war epic.

-Hollywood, Los Angeles, and California became the home of the powerhouse that is the American film industry set the standard for other national film industries.
+Hollywood, Los Angeles, and California became the home of the powerhouse that the American film industry set the standard for other national film industries.
 The Holywood studios produce several hundred movies per year, making the US one of the most prolific producers of films globally and a leading pioneer in motion picture engineering and technology.

 All the stars

 Since almost all the movies produced in the US come from Hollywood studios, it was only natural that it attracted all the famous, beautiful, and rich people.
-Thus, California quickly became the place to be if you want to be in the entertainment business.
+Thus, California quickly became the place to be if you wanted to be in the entertainment business.

-Naturally, California became the most star-studded state, but most celebrities do live in the city of Hollywood, but in Malibu, Beverly Hills, and Hollywood hills.
+Naturally, California became the most star-studded state, but most celebrities do live in the city of Hollywood, but in Malibu, Beverly Hills, and Hollywood Hills.
 California is where it all happens in the entertainment industry, and LA is the epicenter of movie-making and TV shows.

 Thus, California is well known globally for being the home of the stars and famous people.
 If you enjoy celebrities and show business, besides the studios and the Hall of Fame, California is also home to numerous celebrity gravesites.

 When you have stunning beaches with nice waves, it’s only natural that the love for surfing appears and a surfing culture develops.
-California’s coastline offers ideal waves for every sort of surfer.
-From beginners to pros.
+California’s coastline offers ideal waves for every sort of surfer, from beginners to pros.

 These trees used to be common in the northern hemisphere, but they are now confined to the Pacific coast (in California, Oregon, and Washington), and most of its groves are located inside national and state parks.
-They are considered the tallest and the largest trees in the world and are dubbed as nature’s skyscrapers.
+They are considered the tallest and the largest trees in the world and are dubbed nature’s skyscrapers.

 The Giant Sequoias can live up to 3000 years, though records of the oldest reach 3500 years old.
 They can grow up to 30 feet (9 meters) in diameter and 250 feet (76m) tall.
-The largest tree in the world is a giant redwood named General Sherman with 275 feet (84 m) tall, has a 102-foot (31 m) circumference, and weighs an incredible 2.7 million lbs.
+The largest tree in the world is a giant redwood named General Sherman, with 275 feet (84 m) tall, a 102-foot (31 m) circumference, and weighs an incredible 2.7 million lbs.
 (1.2 million kilograms).

 Yosemite National Park

 The Death Valley in the Mojave Desert is another striking location in California, but it couldn’t be more different.
 It is similarly famous but for completely different reasons.
 As the name hints, the Death Valley is extremely hot and dry.
-In fact, it’s famous for being north America’s driest and hottest place, with two inches of annual rainfall and a record high of 134ºF (56ºC).
+In fact, it’s famous for being North America’s driest and hottest place, with two inches of annual rainfall and a record high of 134ºF (56ºC).

 Wine country region

-The wine country region in California is worldwide famous for being a premier wine-producing region.
+The wine country region in California is famous worldwide for being a premier wine-producing region.
 Located in the northern Bay Area, the wine country region is usually considered the combined counties of Napa, Sonoma, Mendocino, Lake, and Solano.
-This region is famed not only for its famed wineries but also for its cuisine, Michelin star restaurants, luxury resorts, boutique hotels, and culture.
+This region is famed not only for its famed wineries but also for its cuisine, Michelin-star restaurants, luxury resorts, boutique hotels, and culture.

-Since the early 19th century, wine-making has been practiced when the Spanish missionaries established the first vineyards in 1812.
+Since the early 19th century, wine-making has been practiced since the Spanish missionaries established the first vineyards in 1812.
 Since then, the wine country has steadily grown, but in 1975 there were only 25 Napa Valley wineries.
 From 1975 it really exploded, and now there are over 800 wineries in Napa and Sonoma counties.

 Today California is a huge wine producer globally, accounting for almost 90% of the total wine produced in the US, and if it was a country on its own, it would be the 4th largest producer in the world.